Everything you need to know about the flu jab

 The traditional flu season in the UK starts in December and ends in March.
 If you are going to get the flu jab, you should book yourself in before winter starts as infection rates typically start to rise in October.

-What is a flu jab?
+What is the flu jab?

 The flu jab is a vaccination shot that contains an inactive version of the influenza virus.
 The flu vaccination is administered via injection and takes no longer than five minutes to get.

-Why should I get vaccinated?
+Why should I get jabbed?

 Not everyone needs to get the flu vaccination.
 It is the best way to protect yourself if you are concerned about the effect the flu might have on your body if you do contract the virus.